 How to Create a Cybersecurity Risk Management Plan

-For years, the discourse in IT has been centered around cybersecurity.
-Yet, with the volume of cyber attacks increasing, professionals have developed a more holistic approach to cybersecurity.
+For years, IT discourse has been centered on cybersecurity.
+Yet, as the volume of cyberattacks increases, professionals have developed a more holistic approach to cybersecurity.
 This development has led to the creation of cyber risk management.
-You may be wondering whether the distinction between cyber risk management and cybersecurity is necessary, and the answer is yes.
-Cybersecurity and cyber risk management are related concepts, but they are not interchangeable concepts.
-The main difference is the scope of these two concepts.
+You may be wondering whether the distinction between cybersecurity and cyber risk management is necessary, and the answer is yes.

 Cybersecurity v.
 Cyber Risk Management

 Cybersecurity is the practice of protecting digital and IT assets, systems, and networks from cyber threats.
 This process includes implementing safeguards against unauthorized access, data breaches, attacks, and other cyber risks.
 Cybersecurity is focused on the technical measures and controls that are put in place to prevent, detect, and respond to cyber threats.
-It is often very technical and involves deploying several end-point solutions.
+It is often very technical and involves deploying several endpoint solutions.
 Examples include antivirus software, threat detection systems, firewalls, and cloud infrastructure protection.

 Read more: Drive Cybersecurity Strategy with a CISO Dashboard